11 Lavish Flowers That Start With L + Growing Guide Charts

 The green-gray leaves of the plant accent other parental plants in the area, giving you an amazing view.

 Historically, lavender was used to make incense and perfume by ancient Egyptian civilizations.
 The Romans and Greeks also added fragrant flowers to their herbal baths.
-Throughout the middle ages, this plant was considered a potent aphrodisiac.
+Throughout the Middle Ages, this plant was considered a potent aphrodisiac.

 Due to its distinct and calming fragrance, lavender is linked with serenity, devotion, calmness, and purity